SENSUIKAN!

 20 January 1945:

 At night while approaching Bungo Suido Strait, I-58 picks up a submarine on her Type 22 radar.
-The submarine is later identified as the I-36.
+The submarine is later identified as I-36.

 22 January 1945: